r-papso/data-structures/README.md

 ## Structures

 Class library project containing implementation of aforementioned data structures.
-Individual structures can be obtained from this library through StructureFactory class loctated in the [Structures](./Structures) namespace.
+Individual structures can be obtained from this library through [StructureFactory](./Structures/StructureFactory.cs) class.

     using Structures;